 You May Be Unable to Afford a Nursing Home

 Unless you have taken steps to plan for the cost of nursing home care through estate planning, long term care insurance or Medicaid planning, you may be unable to pay the cost of nursing home care.
 When one of my family members had to stay in a nursing home for over a year, I was surprised to learn how much it cost.
-Although her stay was at a relatively low cost continuing care facility, the annual cost was in the range of 150,000 dollars.
+Although the nursing home was not in a major U.S. city, the annual cost was in the range of 150,000 dollars.
+The annual cost of nursing home care varies dramatically depending on where you live.
+Estimates of annual long term care costs in cities throughout the U.S. are published regularly by many large insurance companies.
+For example, estimates of annual nursing home costs circulated by long term care insurance companies in 2017 range from a low of approximately $62,000 dollars per year in some very low cost areas to a high of over $160,000 per year in some of the highest cost areas.
+This is one of the main reasons so many people are going without other necessities so they can pay large annual premiums on long term care policies hoping to avoid being a burden on their children.
+For more detailed information on the cost of long term care, contact continuing care communities in your area for estimated pricing on independent living, assisted living, and nursing home facilities.
 Many people require nursing home care for much longer than one year, so even those who have accumulated a substantial retirement savings may find that funds set aside for their spouse's retirement and an inheritance for their children is quickly wiped out.
 Funeral and burial costs can also deplete the assets in your estate.
 See

 can I afford a funeral.